sudinkatuwal7/oops_python/README.md

 - Collision detection:
   - Hitting walls ends the game
   - Hitting the snake’s own tail ends the game
-- The score is displayed at the top, updating whenever food is eaten
+- Score is displayed at the top and updates dynamically
+- High score is saved in data.txt and persists across sessions
 - The game ends with a game-over message when a collision occurs

 ---